British Iron Age: End of Iron Age in Britain

-Historically speaking, the Iron Age in Southern Great Britain ended with the Roman invasion.
+The Iron Age in Southern Great Britain ended with the Roman invasion.
 Although the assimilation of Briton culture was far from instantaneous, some relatively-quick change is evident archaeologically.
-For example, the Romano-Celtic shrine in Hayling Island, Hampshire was constructed in the AD 60 to 70s, and Agricola was then still campaigning in Northern Britain (mostly in what is now Scotland), and on top of an Iron Age ritual site.
+For example, the Romano-Celtic shrine in Hayling Island, Hampshire was constructed in the AD 60 to 70s, and on top of an Iron Age ritual site.
+Agricola was then still campaigning in Northern Britain (mostly in what is now Scotland).
 Rectilinear stone structures, indicative of a change in housing to the Roman style are visible from the mid-to-late 1st century AD at Brixworth and Quinton.

 In areas where Roman rule was not strong or non-existent, Iron Age beliefs and practices remained but not without at least marginal levels of Roman or Romano-British influence.
 The survival of place names, such as Camulodunum (Colchester), which derive from the native language, is evidence of that.